tsunami416604/azure-docs.hu-hu/articles/active-directory/develop/quickstart-v2-javascript.md

 > [!div renderon="docs"]
 >
-> Ezután még ugyanabban a mappában szerkessze a *graphConfig. js* fájlt, és állítsa be a `graphMeEndpoint` és az `graphMeEndpoint` `apiConfig` objektumot.
+> Ezután továbbra is ugyanabban a mappában szerkessze *graphConfig.js* fájlt a és az `graphMeEndpoint` `graphMeEndpoint` objektum beállításához `apiConfig` .
 > ```javascript
 >   // Add here the endpoints for MS Graph API services you would like to use.
 >   const graphConfig = {